* Regulatory resistance did not soften despite months of lobbying

 Sprint shares were down 16 percent and T-Mobile shares were down 9 percent in after-hours trading.

 SoftBank's shares closed down 3.5 percent on Wednesday.

 Although Sprint's earnings have improved on the back of cost reductions, without T-Mobile its path to growth is unclear and it is expected to struggle.

 "If you add up Sprint's annual capital expenditure and interest payments, it cannot cover them from its annual operating cash flow.
 If things stay the way they are, they'll be in dire straits," said Norito Shimizu, senior researcher at InfoCom Research Inc.

-SoftBank bought 80 percent of Sprint last year for some $20 billion (11.8 billion pounds), just one of many aggressive acquisitions by Son who has built SoftBank from a small software publisher into Japan's second-most valuable listed company.
+SoftBank bought 80 percent of Sprint last year for some $20 billion, just one of many aggressive acquisitions by Son who has built SoftBank from a small software publisher into Japan's second-most valuable listed company.
 He has vowed to make SoftBank the world's largest Internet media company.

 By contrast, Iliad has so far offered only $33 per share for a 56.6 percent stake in T-Mobile.
-Possible partners to help it sweeten its bid include Dish Networks (DISH.O), Cox Communications [COXC.UL] and Charter Communications (CHTR.O), sources have said.
+Possible partners to help it sweeten its bid include Dish Networks, Cox Communications and Charter Communications, sources have said.